Omycron83/Notes/ML/Transformers.md

 The entire encoder is made up from multiple encoder structures, which are all identical in nature, though they do not share weights:

 Each encoders input is first processed by a self-attention layer, and its results are then fed into a feed-forward-layer, which is applied to each position independently.
+The outputs of that layer are then fed into the next encoder etc.

 ![[Pasted image 20230924154026.png]]
 Thus, while the self-attention layer includes dependencies between the 'paths' of each input at some point in time, the feed-forward-layer does not, allowing for parallelization.
 This is one of the key properties of the transformer.

 ## Decoder:
 The goal of the decoder is to generate the next sequence member in the output sequence.
 For this, it takes in the previously generated output sequence as well as the encoded vectors of the encoder.